mattkrick/cashay/README.md

 Following the example above, `this.props.cashay` will be an object that has the following:
 - `isComplete`: A Boolean telling you if the query came back with all requested information.
 This is useful if you want to use a loading spinner, etc.
 - `firstRun`: A Boolean telling you if this is the first time that the query type was run with these particular arguments (but not necessarily exactly these same fields).
 Internally, it's useful because it saves a few CPU cycle.
 Externally, you might use it for notifications on new queries.
 I don't know.
 Get creative!
-- `data`: The data objet that you expect to get back when you call your GraphQL server.
+- `data`: The data object that you expect to get back when you call your GraphQL server.
 - `setVariables`: A callback to run when you want to change your query variables.
 See below.

 ### Setting variables